ianmurrays/switch-ide-frontend/README.md

 - Brunch (brunch.io)
 - MongoDB

-Install ruby, node and brunch, then download [switch-ide-backend](https://github.com/switch-ide/switch-ide-backend), run `bundle install` and `rake server`.
+Install ruby, node and brunch, then download [switch-ide-backend](https://github.com/switch-ide/switch-ide-backend), run `bundle install`.
+Make sure mongod is running and run `rake bootstrap`.
+Then run `rake server`.
 Go to switch-ide-frontend's directory and run `brunch w --server`.
-Make sure mongod is running!

 Point your browser to localhost:3333 and you should be good to go!.